-The Catholic Sacrament of Reconciliation (also known as the Sacrament of Penance, or Penance and Reconciliation) has three elements: conversion, confession and celebration.
+The Sacrament of Penance (also known as Reconciliation) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness, and as a result we are called to forgive others.

 Five Steps for a Good Confession